-Next, we calculate the extent of profit shifting for all models and compare it with the two DLM specifications and with the misalignment model.
-We reach an estimate of \$965 billion shifted for the logarithmic model and a 95\% confidence interval of \$889--1,174 billion for the misalignment model, of which we use the median, \$994 billion (Table \ref{tab:trl} and Fig.~\ref{fig:breakdown_oecd}).
-We compare the results obtained using both methodologies in Figure \ref{fig:compare_log_mis} in the Appendix.
-In general, there is a good correlation between the origin and the destination of profit shifted, albeit with some outliers (Japan, the United Kingdom, Luxembourg, Belgium), with Luxembourg and the United Kingdom previously discussed in section \ref{sec:us_results}.
-Our total estimates are broadly comparable to or somewhat higher than existing estimates such as \citet{torslovMissingProfitsNations2020}, who estimate profit shifting to be \$616 billion in 2015 (see Table \ref{fig:torslov} for a more detailed comparison with \citealp{torslovMissingProfitsNations2020}), albeit using a smaller sample of countries (a comparison of our and their estimates is in Fig. \ref{fig:torslov}; they updated their estimates recently to be \$741 in 2017).
+Next, we calculate the extent of profit shifting for all models.
+We reach an estimate of \$862 billion shifted for the logarithmic model and a 95\% confidence interval of \$838--1,022 billion for the misalignment model, of which we use the median, \$867 billion (Table \ref{tab:trl} and Fig.~\ref{fig:breakdown_oecd}).\footnote{Note that the sum of the median misalignment for each country is different from the median of the total misalignment.
+We use the median misalignment for each country which adds up to a positive misalignment of \$841 billion and negative of 854B.} We compare the results obtained using both methodologies in Figure \ref{fig:compare_log_mis_US} in the Appendix.
+In general, there is a good correlation between the origin and the destination of profit shifted, albeit with some outliers (the United Kingdom, Brazil, Malaysia, China), with the United Kingdom previously discussed in section \ref{sec:us_results}.
+Our total estimates are comparable to existing estimates such as \textcite{torslovMissingProfitsNations2023} and \textcite{wierGlobalProfitShifting2022}, who estimate profit shifting to be \$616 billion in 2015 and \$969 billion in 2019, albeit using a smaller sample of countries ((see Figure \ref{fig:torslov} for a detailed comparison)).
 Our findings imply that revenue losses total approximately \$200–300 billion.
-This is comparable with recent leading estimates of revenue losses which range from \$100 to \$600 billion, as reviewed by \citet{cobhamEstimatingIllicitFinancial2020} and compared in Table \ref{tab:trl_comparison} with additional studies.
+This is comparable with recent leading estimates of revenue losses which range from \$100 to \$300 billion, as compared in Table \ref{tab:trl_comparison}.
 Furthermore, it is important to keep in mind that some aspects of our methodological approach are conservative.
 For example, we aggregate at the country level and as such offset profits shifted in with profits shifted out.
 The estimated scale of profit shifting and tax revenue loss would be higher if we would not net gains and loses.